Telemetry Framework¶

 hook, it is

-straight forward to record Log::write
+straightforward to record Log::write

-invocations over the
+invocations over the dimension

-dimension of the Log::ID
+of the Log::ID

-This section shows three different approaches.
-Which approach is most
+value.
+This section shows three different approaches

-applicable depends mostly on the expected script layer performance overhead
+to do this.
+Which approach is most applicable depends mostly on the expected

-for updating the metric.
+script layer performance overhead for updating the metric.
+For example, calling

-Telemetry::counter_inc
+and Telemetry::counter_inc

-within a handler of a high-frequency
+within a handler of a high-frequency event may be prohibitive, while for a

-environment, querying the Prometheus endpoint using curl
+endpoint using curl

-following metrics data for each of the three approaches.
+the three approaches.

-$ curl -s localhost:4242/metrics | grep log_writes
+$ curl -s localhost:9090/metrics | grep log_writes

 # HELP zeek_log_writes_total Number of log writes per stream